imagoodmanloll/BetterIncognito/README.md

-# Indigo
+# BetterIncognito

-This repository is currently only accessiable by the Indigo Development team.
+This repository is currently only accessiable by the BetterIncognito Development team.